PS Barito Putera: Sponsorship and kits

-PT.
-Maming Enam Sembilan

 Youth academy

 Hasnur Group and Barito Putera supports the development of long-term sports by establishing Barito Putera Sports School (SOBP) which has begun its activities for football sports since April 2016 in the city of Banjarmasin.
 SOBP has been initiated as a positive distribution container for students ' hobbies, interests and talents.
 SOBP also directed to be an integral part of formal education in a well-managed school will bring positive influence and benefits for students, among them can hone skills, power creativity, soul sportsmanship and achievement.